krotik/ecal/ecal-support/README.md

 ## Install the extension

-The extention can be installed using a precompiled VSIX file which can be downloaded from here:
+The extension can be installed using a precompiled VSIX file which can be downloaded from here:

 https://devt.de/krotik/ecal/releases